MooersLab/pymolshortcuts/README.md

 On the Mac, do the following

-- open a new Finder window on your Mac
+- Open a new Finder window.
-- In the Menu bar, go to Finder > Preferences
+- In the menu bar, select Finder > Preferences.
 - Check the box **Show all filename extnesion**

 On Windows, do the following:

-- search for File Explorer Options in Start search box and open the Folder Options box.
+- Search for **File Explorer Options** in Start search box and open the Folder Options box.
-- uncheck the box next to "Hide extensions for known file types"
+- Uncheck the box next to **Hide extensions** for known file types".